MMazzini1/Leader-Election-Visualizer/README.md

 ![image](https://user-images.githubusercontent.com/25701657/183573987-f093b77c-e6fa-44b6-a26e-0dd90e2837eb.png)
 Leader re-lection completed after some more seconds.
 Node1 has been updated and is watching zNode c_00...0013, its new predecessor.

-State of the cluster before stopping node listening on 8084.

-Node listening on 8084 disappears from the table.
-The “Watching Znode” field of node listening on port 8083 is still outdated.

-After a couple of seconds, when leader reelection ends, the “Watching Znode” field of node listening on port 8083 it´s updated to point to c_00000000000, closing the gap.

 ### If you stop a leader node